bcgov/moh-plr-fhir/input/pagecontent/index.md

 #### Must Support

 All of the PLR Profiles include elements that are marked as 'Must Support'.
 For the purposes of this guide, Must Support is intended to represent those fields that will be exchanged between client applications and the PLR server.
 Client applications who are receving PLR information SHALL be able to receive all fields marked as Must Support without raising an exception.
-When sending information to the PLR server, client applications SHOULD be able to send any fields marked as Must Support, with the additional expectation that they SHALL send any fields that they collect.
+When sending information to the PLR server, client applications SHOULD be able to send any fields marked as Must Support.

 The privacy and security requried to handle PLR data is fully described in the conformance guides.